Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 2. dedicated servers
 3. in game chat commands <- (probably not possible)
 4. support for linux and macosx
+**again we are actively developing this mod check back often for updates**
 ```

 # How To Install